George-Michael-Dagogo/Datafest-Datathon-2024/README.md

 - Parental support
 - Health issues

 The same reasoning for science students also applies to art students since they share similar characteristics or factors that affect their overall performance.
-The exception here is that 54% of art students (according to EDA) noted that their academic performance was due to health challenges they experienced.
+The exception here is that 54% of art students (according to EDA) noted that their academic performance was due to health challenges they experienced within their academic here.

-### Recommendations
-We have established that for science and art students at GMS, the aforementioned factors in addition to their subject scores wield an important role in the outcome of a student's final exams.
-The following recommendations would therefore serve to proactively improve the performance of students in the next batch of students:

-1.

 # Data Analytics